They may have a touch of ‘granny’, but African Violets make for marvellous flowering indoor plants and are the ideal choice for terrarium displays.

 African Violets need to be re-potted about once a year to maintain healthy and strong growth and promote continued flowering.

 A sign that your African Violet requires re-potting is if there is increased stem length from soil level to lower leaves.

 When re-potting, use Searles Cyclamen & African Violet Mix.
-Replant your African Violet so the lower leaves are only just above the potting mix level.
+Replant your African Violet so the lower leaves are just above the potting mix level.
 New roots will grow from the stem of the plant that is now below the soil.
 Water the mix and keep the plant away from strong light for three to four weeks, then move it back to its favoured position.